-When you use the mouse to select an area with objects in it, you might include only some vertices of some objects.
-When you toggle Partial on, objects partially selected are highlighted.
-When you toggle Partial off, partially selected objects are ignored.
+When you use the mouse to select an area with objects in it, you can include only some vertices of some objects.
+When you toggle on the Partial button, objects partially selected are highlighted.
+When you toggle off the Partial button, only objects that fall entirely within the swept-out area are selected.